- The University of Tartu belongs to the top 1% of the world's universities (Rankings and Surveys).

 The six-year programme in Medicine is designed to teach students the core competencies required to become highly skilled doctors.
 The general objective of the Medicine programme is to train physicians who:

 - can provide medical assistance of high-quality corresponding to recent achievements in medicine and high ethical standards;

 - enhance the awareness of society of the importance of measures of health promotion and disease prevention;

 - wish to contribute by their activities to the development of medicine as a field as well as medical science;

 - are willing to engage in self-education during their entire professional career.

-- Finnish students have an opportunity to join TASLO, a local organisation uniting Finnish medical students.
+Finnish students can join TASLO, a local organisation uniting Finnish medical students.

 To be able to communicate with local patients, some knowledge of the Estonian language is required as well.
-A limited number of Estonian courses are a compulsory part of the curriculum, but the students should also put additional effort into learning Estonian (passing the compulsory courses alone might not be sufficient).
+A limited number of Estonian courses are a compulsory part of the curriculum.
+Still, students should also put additional effort into learning Estonian (passing the required courses alone might not be sufficient).

 The following structure of the programme applies to the current academic year.
 To view the most updated version, please visit the University of Tartu Study Information System and choose the next academic year (if available).

 The Faculty of Medicine of the University of Tartu has been the springboard for Estonian doctors and medical researchers since the founding of the alma mater in 1632.
 The faculty is committed to improving the health of Estonians and beyond through studies, training for medical staff, science and social responsibility.